33 Fundraising Ideas for Schools and Colleges

 5. Magic Show

-For this audience of youngsters, auction off some online magic lessons or organize a few volunteers to host a magic show to which you can sell tickets in exchange for donations.
-You could also hire a magician and increase the fun by inviting students and parents to enjoy the performance together.
+Raffle off some online magic lessons or other creative raffle prizes for this audience of youngsters.
+You can also organize a few volunteers to host a magic show to which you can sell tickets in exchange for donations.
+If it’s within your budget, hiring a magician and increasing the fun by inviting students and parents to enjoy the performance together is always a nice option.

 6. Ice Cream Night